carblu/rolemining/README.md

 The heuristic <b>DuplicateUDCC</b> starts from a solution (referred to as <em>decomposition</em>) of the role mining problem in the unconstrained setting, then the heuristic manages to fix the cases where the constraint is violated.
 The decompositions used to test the heuristic <b>DuplicateUDCC</b> are obtained by applying state of the art role mining heuristics for the unconstrained setting to the real-world datasets available in the folder <b>datasets</b>.
+The computed decompositions can be found in the folder <b>decompositions</b>.
 </p>

 <pre>